Skip to main content Skip to secondary navigation

 Main content start

 The housing is organized around a centrally located picnic and play area to create a family-friendly neighborhood with easy access to new and existing trails.
-Siegel & Strain have created a rural design aesthetic to reflect and reinforce the character of the town.

 Housing development for 39 units